 - structural provisions

-By 29 July 2022, all funeral plan providers must be authorised by us to continue undertaking funeral plan activities.
+By 29 July 2022, all funeral plan providers and intermediaries must have appropriate authorisation to continue funeral plan activities.

-If you’re already regulated by us and wish to conduct activities in relation to pre-paid funeral plans, you will need to submit a variation of permission application.
+If you’re already regulated by us and wish to conduct activities in relation to pre-paid funeral plans, you may need to submit a variation of permission application.

-You may need to add one or more new regulated activities to your permission, or add the investment type ‘funeral plan contract’ to the scope of your existing permission.
+You may need to add one or more new regulated activities to your existing permissions or add the investment type ‘funeral plan contract’ to the scope of your existing permissions.

 The SM&CR will apply to all directly authorised funeral plan firms.
 The regime is a set of rules and guidance that sets standards relating to professionalism, conduct and governance, and holds senior members of a firm to account.